 I wish I could take credit for this hawaiian dessert creation I call Banana Flip Dip, but I can't.
 My dad came up with this recipe when I was a little girl.
-He's the baker and dessert creator in my family and he comes up with the best sweet treats, like this Frozen Caramel Silk Pie.
+He's the baker and dessert creator in my family and he comes up with the best sweet treats, like these 7 Layer Bars and this Frozen Caramel Silk Pie.
 Dad is gifted in the kitchen.

 Similar to my summer berry trifle recipe, this is an easy recipe for a no-bake dessert.
 If you're looking for easy, no time at all to make dessert that everyone will love, you're going to fall in love with this Hawaiian Banana and Pineapple Flip Dip recipe.

 This banana and pineapple based recipe is nice and light and is an easy and QUICK recipe.
 In my 30 years of making and eating this dessert, everyone who has tried it falls in love after the first bite and wants the recipe.